reimagined/resolve/packages/resolve-redux/README.md

     * `aggregateVersionsMap`

   * #### `loadViewModelStateFailure`
-    Refuse fetching view model state from the server side.
-It takes the object with the following required arguments:
+    Refuse fetching a View Model from the server side.
+The function takes one argument, which is an object with the following keys:
     * `viewModelName`
     * `aggregateIds`
     * `aggregateArgs`
     * `error`

   * #### `dropViewModelState`
-    Drop view model state.
-It takes the object with the following required arguments:
+    Clear a View Model.
+The function takes one argument, which is an object with the following keys:
     * `viewModelName`
     * `aggregateIds`
     * `aggregateArgs`

   * #### `connectReadModel`
-    Start watching read model by parameters.
-It takes the object with the following required arguments:
+    Subscribe to a Read Model changes.
+The function takes one argument, which is an object with the following keys:
     * `readModelName`
     * `resolverName`
     * `resolverArgs`
     * `isReactive`

   * #### `disconnectReadModel`
-    Stop watching read model by parameters.
-It takes the object with the following required arguments:
+    Unsubscribe from a Read Model changes.
+The function takes one argument, which is an object with the following keys:
     * `readModelName`
     * `resolverName`
     * `resolverArgs`
     * `isReactive`

   * #### `loadReadModelStateRequest`
-    Request fetching read model resolver result from the server side.
-If read model is reactive also subscribe to diff topic.
-It takes the object with the following required arguments:
+    Request a Read Model Resolver result from the server side.
+If the Read Model is reactive, this function also subscribes to the `diff` topic.
+The function takes one argument, which is an object with the following keys:
     * `readModelName`
     * `resolverName`
     * `resolverArgs`